 Read more about the differences between wild and factory-farmed salmon here.

-All Alaskan Salmon is guaranteed wild and sustainably caught.
+Notably, all Alaskan Salmon is guaranteed wild and sustainably caught.
 It’s illegal to farm salmon in Alaska.
-Here’s an excellent site with information on Alaskan Salmon.

-From what I’ve read, it seems that frozen salmon is just as good for you as fresh salmon.
+Based on what I’ve read, frozen salmon appears to be just as nutritious as fresh salmon.

 While the Alaskan wild salmon can be a little pricey, consider this: it’s less fatty and contains more protein than farmed salmon.
 It also contains more Omega-3s.
 And we know how good those are for us.